j-PGi/russia_ukraine_analysis/README.md

 * 'p' stands for partner area.
 We set this to '0' (World), '643' (Russian Federation) and '804' (Ukraine).
 * 'rg' denotes the type of trade flow (imports=1).
 * 'cc' denotes the commodity type.
 Below, we use 1001 for 'Wheat and meslin' and 270900 for 'Oils; petroleum oils and oils obtained from bituminous minerals, crude'.

+## Data Visualisation

+The analysis in this repository uses [Plotly Python](https://plotly.com/python/) to create interactive visualisations.
+We use Plotly's [time series with range selector slider and buttons](https://plotly.com/python/time-series/#time-series-with-range-selector-buttons) as well as Plotly's [choropleth maps](https://plotly.com/python/choropleth-maps/#using-builtin-country-and-state-geometries).